Updated: Aug 3

 Is Intentional Weight Loss Always Harmful?

 Some will say that you shouldn't start intuitive eating with the idea that it will help you lose weight.
-While I generally agree, this can be really confusing for my clients who know that their bodies are not at their set point weight because their relationship with food and exercise has been unhealthy for a while, thereby causing the excess adipose tissue.
+While I generally agree, this can be really confusing for my clients who know that their bodies are not at a healthy (for them) weight because their relationship with food and exercise has been unhealthy for a while, thereby causing the excess adipose tissue.

 That path will produce weight loss only if it's right for the body.
-We are all uniquely coded with a set point weight range and frankly, I don’t have the right to say if intuitive eating will work for weight loss or not because I’m not capable of reading that person’s genetics.
+We are all genetically coded with our own definition of a healthy weight range and frankly, I don’t have the right to say if intuitive eating will work for weight loss or not because I’m not capable of reading that person’s genetics.

-But here's the bottom line: if you know your habits are unhealthy (because of your lifestyle behaviors) and you have an excess amount of adipose tissue that you know is unhealthy for you (remember that some fat on the body is normal and needed, but I'm also not going to to ignore the facts here - increasing waist circumference IS linked to heart disease risk), then adopting a healthier lifestyle often does result in natural weight loss.
+But here's the bottom line: if you know your habits/behaviors are unhealthy and you have an excess amount of adipose tissue that you know is unhealthy for you (remember that some fat on the body is normal and needed, but I'm also not going to to ignore the facts here - increasing waist circumference IS linked to heart disease risk), then adopting a healthier lifestyle often does result in natural weight loss.
 Intuitive eating is often the path to a healthier lifestyle for many people, so it likely will produce weight loss in the long run.

 With that being said, it's still most helpful for women to let go of pursuing weight loss when they begin intuitive eating.
 The reason for this is that you cannot be an intuitive eater if you are still obsessing over weight loss.
 This will produce the diet mentality and restrictive behaviors, which is not intuitive eating.
-Therefore, it could theoretically actually inhibit fat loss because restrictive behaviors are pretty strongly linked to weight gain.
+Therefore, it could theoretically inhibit fat loss because restrictive behaviors are pretty strongly linked to weight gain.

 Are Intuitive Eaters Healthy